 Garages so full of bicycles, basketball hoops, and junk that there’s no space for your car (or anything else).
 Bedroom closets crammed with clothing to the point that you can’t find a thing to wear (except your 20-year-old prom gown).
 Kids’ toys that seem to multiply overnight.
 Most of us have too much stuff, from obsolete electronics to more garments or shoes than we can ever wear.
 So, how do you get rid of it all without digging your own landfill?
 Below are some ideas.

-As we discuss in our article on clothing resale options, you may be able to make a little cash by selling not-too-old, brand-name clothing, but older, worn pieces may be best donated to a charity like Goodwill or the Salvation Army.
+As we discuss in our article on clothing resale options, you may be able to make a little cash by selling not-too-old, brand-name clothing, but older, worn pieces may be best donated to a charity like Goodwill.
 Still, know that many items end up in landfills or shipped to developing countries.

 If you want to donate good-quality clothing in a way that impacts your local community, look into giving your apparel to local domestic abuse shelters, homeless centers, or Dress for Success

 Ewww, not used ones!
 Whether your wee ones have just been potty-trained or have graduated to a larger size, their unused diapers are welcome at the local diaper bank.
 To find one, head to the National Diaper Bank Network's directory.

 Phones, TVs, and computers grow obsolete faster than Twitter hashtags.
 Don’t just dump electronics in the trash; instead, do one of the following:

 Pass it (or sell it) along: If you’re finito with your laptop but it still works (or nearly works), you can give it to your kid, a local school, or other entity in need.
 Sites like Amazon, Gazelle, and Buy Back World let you trade in late-model phones, computers, and tablets.
 Note: If you’re trying to sell that old whatchamagadget, most secondhand buying sites want items that are three years old or less.